sikatikenmogne/school-discipline-management-database/README.md

 ### 1.1 Installation

-This database run on mysql version 5.7.31 on windows 10
+This database run with mysql version 5.7.31 on windows 10.

+Charset: CP850(DOS West European)

 #### 1.1.1 Connect to MySQL Server